tjarbo/documentation/docs/moodlebot/getting-started/deploy-on-azure.md

 hide_title: false
 hide_table_of_contents: false
 sidebar_label: Deploy on Azure
-description: Instructions to deploy the notification service for Moodle on Azure
+description: Instructions to deploy the Notification Service for Moodle on Azure
 keywords:
   - moodle
   - notification